 HIT211: Current Procedural Terminology Coding I

-Expands your knowledge of clinical classification systems and the most current principles of Current Procedural Terminology.
+Expands your knowledge of clinical classification systems and current principles of Current Procedural Terminology.
 You'll also explore the application of coding principles to an electronic record system.

 HIT213: Current Procedural Terminology Coding II

 Explores advanced coding techniques and guidelines from the Current Procedural Terminology code set and the International Classification of Diseases.
 You'll practice coding complex case studies and medical reports by utilizing manual tools.